 ‘In Pursuit of the Healthy City’ Exhibition

-This exhibition Presented the studio’s addition to the NLA’s (New London Architecture) Central London Model at The Building Centre in London.
+Concept and design of exhibition presenting an addition to the NLA’s (New London Architecture) Central London Model at The Building Centre in London.
 The exhibition explored Renewal’s plans for a new London neighbourhood and examined how cities can better-integrate sport and wellbeing with a combining of the visual references, ‘a common field of play’ court markings and architectural blueprints (or ‘greenprints’).